-- Demonstrates the strengths and limitations of tools in both research objectives and practicality
+- Demonstrates the strengths and limitations of different tools, in terms of both research objectives and practicality

-- Provides hands-on guidance for device usage and data implementation, integration, and assessment
+- Provides hands-on guidance for device usage and data integration and assessment

-- Compares and contrasts the uses of biophysical data in research objectives and disciplines
+- Compares and contrasts the use of different biophysical data options for different research objectives and in different disciplines

 Graduate and PhD students doing experimental research as part of their thesis or as part of a paper, particularly within experimental and behavioral economics, neuro-economics, cognitive psychology, and social psychology, and also possibly some experimental management and/or marketing.
 Established academics wishing to be brought up to speed on the latest measurement technology available in human behavior laboratories